 The above goals are addressed by mathematical modeling of electrical activity and calcium handling.
 Parallel studies are conducted in neurons and endocrine cells in the pituitary and hypothalamus.
 This comparative work aids in the search for general principles and mechanisms as well as for the specificities that distinguish one cell type from another.

-The main tool we use in both beta cell and general neuroendocrine work is mathematical modeling, most typically based on ordinary differential equations similar to those pioneered by Hodgkin and Huxley (Nobel Prize winners in 1952) to explain action potentials in neurons.
-A major addition to their models is the primary role of calcium, which is both a mediator of membrane depolarization and a second messenger that triggers secretion and modulates a variety of signaling proteins.
+The main tool we use in both beta cell and general neuroendocrine work is mathematical modeling, most typically based on ordinary differential equations.
+The starting point is equations similar to those pioneered by Hodgkin and Huxley (Nobel Prize winners in 1952) to explain action potentials in neurons.
+A major addition to their models is the role of calcium, which is both a mediator of membrane depolarization and a second messenger that triggers secretion and modulates a variety of signaling proteins.
 Among the latter, we are particularly interested in models of calcium-triggered exocytosis downstream of the calcium entry resulting from electrical activity in both nerve terminals and in beta cells.
 In all of our work, close collaboration with experimentalists is critical, with multiple iterations of modeling, prediction, and testing of model-generated hypotheses leading to progressive refinement of knowledge and understanding.

 Recently it has been appreciated that dysfunction in pancreatic alpha cells, which oppose the action of the beta cells by secreting glucagon to raise glucose.
 Both insulin and glucagon are limited by a third islet hormone, somatostatin, secreted by delta cells.
 We are developing models of how the three hormones work together in health and disease.